AMD APUs vs Windows XP Part Three: A10-6790K with Radeon HD8670D

 Overclocking

-The following games were not tested on the older APU’s so I ran a few passes, with and without overclocking.
+The following games weren’t tested on the older APUs, so I ran a few passes both with and without overclocking.

-Things were immediately stable though pushing the CPU higher caused a crash when loading windows – likely I needed to add more voltage but I wasn’t too interested in seeing how far I could push the thing.
+Things were immediately stable, though pushing the CPU any higher caused a crash when loading Windows — likely it needed more voltage, but I wasn’t especially interested in seeing how far I could push the thing.

-Perhaps I should have tried for more, these changes did not make a whole lot of difference.
+Perhaps I should have tried for more, but these changes didn’t make a whole lot of difference.

 Results as follows:

-A bit of a struggle this one, especially with High settings but then this is the most modern game here.
+A bit of a struggle, this one — especially with the High settings — but then this is the most modern game in the lineup.
+Medium settings will see you through, though it still didn’t feel overly smooth.
+Definitely playable, just not ideal.

-The screenshot above shows the view at high settings – a pretty game with lots of effects.
+The screenshot above shows the view at High settings: a pretty game with plenty of effects.

-Look at that difference when running the medium setting overclocked, the extra clock speed and/or bigger RAM buffer seemingly preventing the frame drop.
+Look at that difference when running the Medium setting overclocked — the extra clock speed and/or the larger RAM buffer seemingly prevents the frame drop entirely.

-I went back to retest this and got the same result.. that’s what it says, pretty crazy.
+I went back and retested this and got the same result.
+That’s what it says, and it’s pretty crazy.

-Data collected via the in-game benchmark system, running the benchmark twice and recording the second result.
+Data was collected using the in‑game benchmark system, running the benchmark twice and recording the second result.

-The average FPS collected by afterburner matches that given by the game – but with the advantage of 1% Low figures being given
+The average FPS reported by Afterburner matches the figure given by the game itself — but with the added advantage of providing 1% low values as well.

 Good performance but those 1% lows lag well behind the average framerate.